albertpratomo/inventory-manager/README.md

 ![image](https://user-images.githubusercontent.com/25815584/197069781-47940b5f-0045-4460-b287-6ee3cc4b160a.png)

-This is a simple web app to manage inventory.
+This is a simple web app to manage inventory, you can preview it [here](https://laravel-inventory-manager.herokuapp.com/).
 User can purchase (add) or apply (remove) inventory.
 The applied inventory will be taken from the oldest available (first-in-first-out).
 User can also see the total available quantity and its economical valuation.
 The tech stack used: Laravel, Inertia, Vue 3, Vite, Typescript, Bootstrap 5.

 ## Getting Started
 1. [Install Docker Desktop](https://docs.docker.com/get-docker/)